1/28/2025

 Steven Fisher

 Thanks.
 Good afternoon.
 I just wanted to touch upon the margins in the first quarter.
 As you said, Preston, they're going to be pretty stable, which is pretty impressive on 10% lower productions.
-I guess I'm just curious, what is enabling that, that steadiness of the margins in light of that lower level of production?
+I guess I'm just curious, what is enabling that steadiness of the margins in light of that lower level of production?

 speaker